Hangar-31/atlantamusicians.com/src/pages/about-our-local.md

         image: /assets/bruce-kenney.jpg
         alt_text: Bruce Kenney
       - text: >-
-          Associate Professor Dr. Patterson earned his BA Degree in Music from Clark College (now Clark Atlanta University) in 1957.
-In 1965 Dr.
-          Patterson earned his Masters of Music Degree from the University of Michigan.
+          DR. JAMES HARDY PATTERSON earned his BA Degree in Music from Clark College (now Clark Atlanta University) in 1957.
+In 1965 Dr. Patterson earned his Masters of Music Degree from the University of Michigan.
 He received an Honorary Doctorate Degree from Morris Brown College in 2018.

           ​Throughout Dr. Patterson's undergraduate years, he engaged in developing and refining his musical talent under Professor Wayman Carver (first to record the flute in jazz) the Band Director at then Clark College.
 After receiving his undergraduate degree, he entered the United States Army where he organized and directed the Drum and Bugle Corps at Fort Jackson, South Carolina.
 He served in Communications (radio teletype) during his army service and he also performed with the Seventh Army Band in Stuttgart, Germany and throughout Europe.
 Upon returning to civilian life and earning the Master's of Music degree from the University of Michigan, he also further studied at Atlanta University (now Clark Atlanta University) and the University of Wisconsin.